-Rachael Brandenburg is an award-winning book designer who creates interior and cover designs for Greenleaf Book Group and strives to combine beauty and functionality in their marketing and branding pieces.
+Rachael Brandenburg is an award-winning book designer who creates interior and cover designs for Greenleaf Book Group.
+She strives to combine beauty and functionality in her marketing and branding projects.
 She graduated from The Art Institute of Austin with a BFA in graphic design.

 First job: detailing vehicles at a carwash in Lubbock, Texas, at age fifteen.

 Steven Elizalde works in distribution for Greenleaf Book Group; this means he peddles books into as many outlets as possible—from high-profile wholesalers and nontraditional retailers to indie bookstores and airports.
 A graduate of the McCombs School of Business at the University of Texas, he also worked for The News Group, where he made all book and magazine buying decisions for the largest grocery chain (HEB) in Texas.